Back

 Outcome High defection Promise preserved

-India-Specific Edge Case — Price Delta Transparency: The price delta on the substitute is non-negotiable for Indian consumer trust.
+One constraint worth naming: the price delta on the substitute is non-negotiable for Indian consumer trust.
 If the substitute costs ₹10 more, display it explicitly.
 If cheaper, show the saving.
 In a market where users calculate whether to add a ₹20 item to avoid a ₹30 fee, hiding even a small price delta triggers dark-pattern suspicion.
-MRP transparency is a cultural expectation — violating it erodes long-term NPS.
+MRP transparency is a cultural expectation - violating it erodes long-term NPS.

-04 / Success Metrics — A/B Test Design
+04) Success Metrics - A/B Test Design

 I would validate the ISST through a geo-based A/B test, splitting dark stores in Bengaluru and Delhi NCR - both markets where Zepto operates 200+ stores each and where OOS frequency is highest during evening peaks.
 Minimum run: 4 weeks to capture weekend patterns.
 Minimum detectable effect: 5% relative improvement on the North Star.